Yandere Dark Elf: She Chased Me All the Way From Another World!: Characters

-Mariabelle's mother.
+Mariabell's mother.
 She tends to get very emotional, and occasionally loses control of her magic in such situations.
-After Mariabelle emigrated to Earth, she impulsively followed her daughter to bring her back, and after learning of Sakura's crush on Hinata, she plots to bring them together so she can take her daughter home.
-It is hinted that she once had a relationship with a human as well, who died of old age while she as an elf remained young, thus explaining her attachment to Mariabelle.
+After Mariabell emigrated to Earth, she impulsively followed her daughter to bring her back, and after learning of Sakura's crush on Hinata, she plots to bring them together so she can take her daughter home.
+It is hinted that she once had a relationship with a human as well, who died of old age while she as an elf remained young, thus explaining her attachment to Mariabell.
 She is usually referred to as "Mira" (ミラ).

 Media

 Manga

-Written and illustrated by Nakanosora, Yandere Dark Elf: She Chased Me All the Way From Another World! began serialization on Takeshobo's Web Comic Gamma Plus manga website on September 17, 2021.
-Its chapters have been collected into five tankōbon volumes as of November 2025.
+Written and illustrated by Nakanosora, Yandere Dark Elf: She Chased Me All the Way From Another World! was serialized on Takeshobo's Web Comic Gamma Plus manga website from September 17, 2021, to September 26, 2025.
+Takeshobo collected its chapters in five tankōbon volumes, released from November 7, 2022, to November 7, 2025.

 The series is licensed in English by Seven Seas Entertainment, who publish it under their Ghost Ship imprint.